Colchester Institute Skip To Main Content

 We will assess your application and email you with a decision.
 If you are successful then we will tell you how much you have been awarded, what the award is for, how the award will be made and when you can expect to receive any payment.

-During busy periods, it can take up to 15 working days to assess your application and we may telephone you with our decision.
-If you provide us with telephone contact details, please ensure that you check your voicemails regularly.
+During busy periods, it can take up to 15 working days to assess your application and we may contact you for further information.

 If your application is unsuccessful, we will write to you explaining why.